HiEventsDev/Hi.Events/README.md

 - 📊 **Analytics:** Gain deep insights into event performance and ticket sales.
 - 🎟 **Embeddable Widget:** Easily integrate ticket sales into any website.
 - 🖥 **Customizable Homepages:** Create eye-catching event pages with flexible design options.
-- 🔑 **Check-In:** Manage attendees efficiently at the door.
+- 🔑 **Check-In:** Easily attendees at the door with Hi.Event's QR code check-in tool.
-- 💬 **Messaging:** Utilize tools for timely updates and reminders.
+- 💬 **Messaging:** Message attendees with important updates and reminders.
-- 📝 **Order Forms:** Collect attendee information with tailored forms.
+- 📝 **Order Forms:** Collect attendee information with tailored questions at checkout.
-- 🎫 **Ticket Options:** Offer diverse ticket types — free, paid, donation, or tiered.
+- 🎫 **Ticket Options:** Free, paid, donation, or tiered ticket types.
-- 💸 **Promo Codes:** Drive sales with customizable discount codes, including pre-sale codes and multiple discount options.
+- 💸 **Promo Codes:** Highly customizable discount codes, including pre-sale codes and multiple discount options.
-- 💰 **Instant Payouts:** Enjoy quick payouts with seamless Stripe integration.
+- 💰 **Instant Payouts:** Enjoy instant payouts with seamless Stripe integration.
-- 🧾 **Flexible Tax and Fee Configuration:** Tailor taxes and service fees as needed.
+- 🧾 **Tax and Fee Configuration:** Add tax and fees on a per-ticket basis.
-- 📦 **Easy Export:** Conveniently export attendee and order data.
+- 📦 **Data Exports:**  Export attendee and order data to XLSX or CSV.
-- 🔍 **SEO Tools:** Boost your event's online visibility.
+- 🔍 **SEO Tools:** Customize SEO settings for each event.
 - 🛒 **Sleek Checkout:** Ensure a smooth, beautiful checkout experience.
-- 🔐 **Role-Based Access:** Implement role-based permissions for team members.
+- 🔐 **Role-Based Access:** Support for multiple user roles.
-- 💻 **Online Event Support:** Get tailored tools for virtual events.
+- 💻 **Online Event Support:** Offer online event instructions and links.
 - ⏪ **Refund Support:** Manage full and partial refunds with ease.
-- 🌟 **Beautiful Checkout Experience:** Delight purchasers with an elegantly designed process.

-## 🚀 Getting Started
+- 📧 **Email Notifications:** Keep attendees informed with automated email notifications.
+- 📱 **Mobile-Responsive:** Enjoy a seamless experience on any device.
+- 🌐 **Multi-Language Support:** Support for multiple languages - `Coming Soon!`
+- 🎉 **And much more!**

 For detailed installation instructions, please refer to our [documentation](https://hi.events/docs/installation).
 For a quick start, follow these steps: